Railroads & Locomotives Locomotives The future of the locomotive

 A black locomotive under a silver signal bridge

 What is the future of the locomotive?
-One key is the cost of factory-fresh Norfolk Southern AC44C6M No. 4822, seen rolling through Huron, Ohio, on June 24, 2024.
-The new locomotive is twice the cost of a rebuilt locomotive.
+One key is the cost of rebuilt versus new road power, with rebuilt Norfolk Southern AC44C6M No. 4822, seen rolling through Huron, Ohio, on June 24, 2024.
+A rebuilt locomotive is about half the cost of a new locomotive.
 Joseph Zadeh

 Predicting the future is tricky business.
 Circumstances can change at the drop of a hat, opening up previously unforeseen possibilities.
 However, with analysis and careful guesswork, a prediction can be made.
 With that in mind, let us examine the future of the locomotive on the U.S. rail network.